Iyaric

 Iyaric, also called Dread Talk or Rasta Talk, is a form of language constructed by members of the Rastafari movement through alteration of vocabulary.
 When Africans were taken into captivity as a part of the slave trade, English was imposed as a colonial language.
 In defiance, the Rastafari movement created a modified English vocabulary and dialect, with the aim of liberating their language from its history as a tool of colonial oppression.
-This is accomplished by avoiding sounds and words with negative connotations, such as "back", and changing them to positive ones.
 Iyaric sometimes also plays a liturgical role among Rastas, in addition to Amharic and Ge'ez.

 Features

 Phonology

 Iyaric shares phonological features with Jamaican Creole, with certain sounds, such as /a/, being stressed for the purpose of group identification distinct from Jamaican Creole.
 In 2015, Doctor of linguistics Havenol M. Schrenk adapted a phoneme inventory from the President Emeritus of the International Society for Pidgin and Creole Linguistics, Rocky Ricardo Meade, as follows: